Vlaceee/SvadbaNaClick/README.md

 # SvadbaNaClick
 !Important!
-Some Files have been removed from the project due to privacy A web application that allows users to plan their "Dream Weeding" in just a few clicks.
+Some Files have been removed from the project due to privacy.
+A web application that allows users to plan their "Dream Weeding" in just a few clicks.
 Technologies used: React/NodeJS/Tailwind/Javascript.
 # License